falermus81/BukalapakTest/ReadMe.md

 Flaky Test
 1. Flaky test is a test which could fail or pass using same configuration
 2. By explicit waits or implicit waits or fluent waits or web driver wait or thread sleep
 3. By disabling CAPTCHAs in the test environment or adding a hook to allow tests to bypass the CAPTCHA

+Essay Question Topics
+1. in src/test/java/ApiTest
+2. in src/test/java/WebTest and src/test/resources/Features/WebTest
+3. in src/test/java/AppTest and src/test/resources/Features/AppTest